isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 Trials and auditions will usually be conducted on **Tuesdays** and **Thursdays** as these are the school’s designated CCA Days.

 ![](/images/dsa.png)

+**5. Panel Interview** <br>
+Student must pass an interview conducted by a panel made up of: Vice–Principal, HOD/SH of the relevant talent area (e.g. Aesthetics, English, Student Leadership Physical Education) and the CCA Teacher-In-Charge of the specific talent area.

+### Selection Process <a name="SelectionProcess"></a>

+The selection criteria and process for the talent areas will be updated by early-May.
+For more information on DSA-Sec, please refer to the MOE website at [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

+ **Stage 1 – Short-listing**

+Candidates will first be short-listed based on **Criteria 1–3**.

+All shortlisted candidates after Stage 1 will be informed by **15 July 2022** of their interview and audition dates.
+Non-shortlisted candidates will also be informed that they are unsuccessful in their application.

+**Stage 2 – Audition/Trial**

+Short-listed candidates will be required to undergo an audition/trial.

+**Stage 3 – Panel Interview**

+Shortlisted candidates will be interviewed by a panel made up of: Vice–Principal, HOD/SH of the relevant talent area (e.g. Aesthetics, English, Student Leadership, Physical Education) and the CCA Teacher-In-Charge of the specific talent area.

+After Stage 2 (Audition/Trial) and Stage 3 (Panel Interview), the results will be compiled and all shortlisted candidates will be notified by **12 Sep 2022** if they have been given a Confirmed Offer, put on the Waiting List or if the school is unable to offer them a place.

+Those given a Confirmed Offer are guaranteed a place in the school in a course \[Express, Normal (Academic) or Normal (Technical)\] which the student is eligible for.
+This is based on the PSLE aggregate of the student.